Arithmetic

 Names of Constants, Variables and Functions

-Four common constants have conventional one-letter abbreviations:
+Four common constants have conventional abbreviations:

 Units of measurement are always written before numbers, separated by a dot (which implies multiplication), and not plural.
 Measurements usually use magnitude notation: they're real numbers, not integers.
 For example, kg 1°81 is how we write 81 kilograms.

- kg 1°81 81kg
+ kg 1°81 81kg

 Even better would be g 4°81, with the metric kilo- prefix folded into the exponent.

- g 4°81 8.1e4g (kg = e3g)
+ g 4°81 8.1e4g (kg = e3g)

 Compound unit names may include the reciprocal sign for division, or a power:

- 25 man-hours
+ 25 man-hours

- 88 square meters
+ 88 square meters

- 90 km / hour
+ 90 km / hour

 For a look at a different system of units, visit the Janus Units page.